e271828e/Flight.jl/prototypes/kernel/NOTES.md

   reproduction), the same live stores, and the same two localized boundaries the recording never stored — `t*` derives from state, so reproducing the state reproduces the timing.
-It ends `initialized`, with no termination record, and it re-records: the header inherited and the batches identical.
+It ends `initialized`, with no termination record, and it re-records: the header inherited and the batches equal — equal *values*, never the recording's own objects, so the two traces are two values and a continuation's growth cannot reach the `Trace` the caller still holds.
   §12.7's own register runs too — `Simulation(world)` then `replay!`, no `init!` anywhere: `replay!` *is* a door into `initialized`, so it owes one to nothing, and a `built` target replays to the same trajectory.